Text encoding is a tricky thing.

 This tool converts the uploaded text files to UTF-8 so modern devices can properly read them.
-You can uploaded multiple files at the same time, or upload a zip file.
+You can upload multiple files at the same time, or upload a zip file.

 If VLC media player doesn't show subtitles correctly even after using this tool, then you have to change the font VLC uses.
 Here is a guide to fixing subtitles in VLC.

 All the other tools on this website automatically detect text encoding and return their output in UTF-8.
 When using this website, you don't have to worry about text encoding.